tugascrown204/clean-code-templates/CONTRIBUTING.md

    ```bash
    git checkout -b feature/your-feature-name
    ```
-3. **Make Your Changes:** Implement your changes or add a new template.
-Be sure to follow the clean code principles showcased in this repository.
+3. **Implement Your Changes:** Make your modifications or add a new template while adhering to the clean code principles showcased in this repository.
 4. **Commit Your Changes:** Write clear and concise commit messages to explain your changes.
    ```bash
    git commit -m "Add your feature"